 "Lucky you; wish my various ex-girlfriends had been that reasonable."
 Eyal pushed upright.
 "Anyway, I came up here because the guys are heading out, we're splitting up and going to a couple of different places.
 You coming?"

 "Nah, I'm good.
 Don't want to ruin your boys' night out babysitting little old me, the clueless tourist."
 Harry saluted him with the glass.
 "Besides, early flight tomorrow, remember?"

 "You know the way back to your hotel?"

-Harry just gave him a flat look; one Eyal had no difficulty interpreting: I'm SAS - do I look like a complete moron?
+Harry just gave him a flat look; one Eyal had no difficulty interpreting.
+Do I look like a complete moron?
 The Israeli just grinned.
 "You did describe yourself as the clueless tourist."